3.4k

 Flox makes it easy to build repeatable environments, with very little learning required.

-But what happens when your users can't find what they need in Nixpkgs?
-This is where you come in.
+Speaking of which: what happens when your users can't find what they need in Nixpkgs?

 Let's say you want to use a less well-known Python package that isn't in Nixpkgs, or use a Rust toolchain targeting WebAssembly or an embedded device.
 Or perhaps you have some internal software that is a bit tricky to install?
 Maybe you just have some helper scripts you want to inject into your users' environments.